 The Test Data Output (TDO) pin is the serial output for test instructions and data.
-TDO is tri-stateable and is actively driven in the Shift-IR and Shift-DR controller states.
+TDO can be tri-stated and is actively driven in the Shift-IR and Shift-DR controller states.
 TDO changes on the falling edge of TCK.